 A dwelling with exterior walls of brick, concrete, concrete block, adobe, tile or other masonry materials is classified as masonry.
-Please note that dwellings constructed of are masonry unacceptable for this program.
+Please note that dwellings constructed of masonry are unacceptable for this program, except for steel reinforced concrete built after 1984 for Renters Protection and Condo Protection policies (see Eligibility Section).